wolfy-42/simu-documentation/documentation/05_User_Guide.md

 In the example above we have one set of several test-cases and test-benches in _tc_fidus_common_ folder and another set of test-cases and test-benches in _tc_fidus_axis_video_.

-This hierarchy structure allows to have many module level simulations and many top (also called chip level or device level) simulations with many test-cases each which is often need to cover different functionality configurations.
+This hierarchy structure allows to have many module level simulations and many top (also called chip level or device level) simulations with many test-cases each which is often needed to cover different functionality configurations.

 Every TB file (for example _tb.sv_) has a dedicated _compile_all.tcl_ file compiling all TB, TC, BFMs and related RTL.
 If a different set of TB, TC, BFM, RTL HDL has to be compiled for a different module then a new folder is recommended to be created for that with a different _compile_all.tcl_ file and TB file.
 The folder looks like this: